Non-testability of instrument validity under continuous endogenous variables: Pearl's conjecture

-To understand why the above conjecture implies that the exclusion restriction is not testable, note that the observable distribution which gives us correct information on our causal inference problem is the joint distribution $P_{Y,X|Z=z}$.\footnote{In particular, the observable distribution $P_{Y|X}$ is biased because of the endogeneity problem between $Y$ and $X$.
-In fact, we are interested in the counterfactual distribution $P_{Y(X)}$, which is the conditional distribution of $Y$ given $X$ when controlled for all unobservables in the population.
-We also denote $P_{Y(X=x)}$ as the counterfactual distribution $P_{Y(X)}$ conditioned on a value $x\in\mathcal{X}$.
-This distribution is unobservable because of the endogeneity problem between $Y$ and $X$: $P_{Y|X}$ is biased because a change in $Y$ in general will also lead to a change in $X$; $P_{Y(X)}$ on the other hand gives the distribution of the outcome given that we manage to fix $X$ exogenously.} Now if a model can produce any possible data-generating process in the form of $P_{Y,X|Z=z}$, then no observable distribution can induce a testable implication on the model.
-In other words, the model is too general: every observable distribution is in the class of data-generating processes generated by the model.
-Corollary \ref{pearlprop} below clarifies this connection between the mathematical representability result and statistical non-testability.
+To understand why the above theorem implies that instrument validity is not testable, note that the observable distribution which gives us correct information on our causal inference problem is $P_{Y,X|Z}$.
+In particular, the observable $P_{Y|X}$ is biased because of the endogeneity problem between $Y$ and $X$: we are interested in the unobservable counterfactual $P_{Y(x)}$, which is the conditional distribution of $Y$ given that we fix $X=x$ exogenously.
+But if a model can produce any possible data-generating process in the form of $P_{Y,X|Z}$, then no observable distribution can induce a testable implication on the model as mentioned in the introduction.